-Music is an enormous world of cognition and consciousness.
+Music is an enormous world of cognition, consciousness, and feelings.
 Both consciously and subconsciously, musical patterns become associated with other sorts of experiences that potentially have meaning.
-Musical patterns are perceived and processed with the assistance of distinct structures in the human brain.
-The association of these musical patterns with other experience provides the potential for referring to or eliciting any human emotion.
+Musical patterns are perceived and processed with the assistance of distinct structures in the human brain and physiology.
+The association of these musical patterns with other experience provides the potential for referring to, or eliciting, any human emotion.
 The emotional intent of bugle calls, waltz music, lugubrious dungeon music, and marches is clear to most of us because of the culture-wide associations formed between musical patterns and feelings.

 People differ in their appreciation of musical thinking and its potential for emotional and cultural betterment.
 Many can hear music in their head without an external performance, but fewer can intentionally adjust the loudness of these internal experiences.
 Many can remember a tune, but fewer can identify harmonies and describe harmonic preferences.
 Many have been emotionally moved by music, but fewer intentionally use music to shape their emotionality.